1Kosmos/dotnet-helper-files/README.md

 ## Clone and build dotnet helpers solution to create .dll

 - Clone the project repository: git clone https://github.com/1Kosmos/dotnet-helper-files.git
-- Open the project solution in visual studio 2017 or higher (double click on ecdsaHelper.sln file).
+- Open the project solution in visual studio 2017 or higher (double click on BIDHelpers.sln file).
 - Build the solution, by clicking on project -> right click -> Build.
-- After successful build, dll named ecdsaHelper.dll will be generated on location: ecdsaHelper -> bin -> Debug.
+- After successful build, dll named BIDHelpers.dll will be generated on location: BIDHelpers -> bin -> Debug.

 ## Add dotnet helpers .dll reference into your project

-- In your project directory, copy and paste "ecdsaHelper.dll" file into your desired location.
+- In your project directory, copy and paste "BIDHelpers.dll" file into your desired location.
-- Add reference, Go into solution explorer, right click on "References" -> Add Reference -> Browse (select the "ecdsaHelper.dll" file pasted on above location).
+- Add reference, Go into solution explorer, right click on "References" -> Add Reference -> Browse (select the "BIDHelpers.dll" file pasted on above location).
 - After successfully adding the reference, it will be visible under the "References" inside the solution explorer.

 ## How to use dotnet helpers into your project